-International general databases, such as ISI
+International general databases, such as Web of Science

 Specialized databases, including Embase and MEDLINE

-- Quality of editorial board
+- Quality of journal:

-- The journal should have a clear title
+- The journal should have a clear title and a short name

 - Articles should have clear titles and abstracts

-- The articles should be subjected to peer-review
+- The articles should be subjected to peer review

 - Ethical issues should be observed in all the articles